ASNA/ASNA.AmyuniPDF/README.md

 	ReturnCode = AmyuniPDF.EnablePrinter(DriverInfo.LicenseCompany,DriverInfo.LicenseCode)

-In discussions with Amyuni tech support, I learned for IP-based licensing schemes this call isn't necessary.
+In discussions with Amyuni tech support, I learned that for IP-based ASP.NET licensing schemes this call isn't necessary.
 It isn't hurting anything but it isn't necessary.
-I left the call in because some licensing schemes may require it.
-It is true that if it isn't necessary then the XML document has more info in it than it needs.
-I considered ejecting the entire XML-based configuration part of this class library.
-However, you need to get the PrinterName somewhere and the XML file provides a way of fetching that value for both Windows and ASP.NET apps.
+I left the call in because the call is necessary in fat Windows client apps.
+Leaving the code, and the XML file as presented here, the code works for both Windows and Web apps.

 #### Referencing the Amyuni ActiveX COM object